cartesi/rollups-examples/custom-dapps/template/README.md

 After that, you can interact with the application normally [as explained above](#interacting-with-the-application).

-When you add an input, you should see it being processed by the template server as follows:
+When you add an input, you should see it being processed by the template backend as follows:

 ```shell
 INFO:__main__:Received finish status 200